demithetechie/100daysofcode/README.md

 You can use command + / to comment multiple lines at once (or control + / for Windows).
 You can also use docstrings outside of functions as multi-line comments.

+# Day 11 - Blackjack Project

+Coding a blackjack game in Python.